hacpai/show-me-the-code/Python/README.md

 Credit: This exercise is based on an example from Abelson and Sussman’s Structure and Interpre- tation of Computer Programs.

-**第 0032 题：**The built-in function eval takes a string and evaluates it using the Python inter- preter.
+**第 0032 题：**The built-in function eval takes a string and evaluates it using the Python interpreter.
 For example:

 ```
 >>> eval('1 + 2 * 3')